 The migration phase involves detailing of existing processes, establishing time-lines and formulating a standard operating procedure.
 For a simple small business accounting process, the migration will be much simpler and primarily focus on setting guidelines for data transfer, monthly reporting formats and establishing communication.

 Check data security measures adopted by the service provider at their end and ensure that your data is kept safe.
+There is no point in accounting process outsourcing if security is not guaranteed along with it.
 Insist the vendor in signing a Nondisclosure Agreement which is punishable under the law if broken.